-- 1. Eligible permanent employees working on a full-time basis shall earn sick leave at the rate of 3.7 hours for each pay period.
+- Eligible permanent employees working on a full-time basis shall earn sick leave at the rate of 3.7 hours for each pay period.
 Employees who have been employed by the County for ten (10) cumulative years of service or longer will receive an additional 0.92 hours of sick leave per pay period.
-Eligible permanent employees working half-time or more (at least 40 hours per pay period) shall earn such leave on a prorated basis.
+Eligible permanent employees working half-time or more (at least forty (40) hours per pay period) shall earn such leave on a prorated basis.
 There will be no limit on sick leave accumulation. - 2.
-Employees shall be paid their current straight-time hourly rate for each hour of sick leave used.

-- 3. If a permanent employee separates from the service of the County after three (3) consecutive years of employment, the employee shall receive payment for one-half (1⁄2) of his/her sick leave accumulation.
-An employee's sick leave payoff upon separation shall increase above 50% at the rate of one and one-half percent (1 1⁄2%) for each additional year of consecutive service above ten (10) through 20 years of service.
-An employee's sick leave payoff upon separation shall increase above 65% at the rate of three and one-half percent (3 1⁄2%) for each additional year of consecutive service above 20 up to a maximum of 100% at 30 years of service.
-Payment for unused sick leave will be at the-employee's base hourly rate on the last day worked prior to separation.
-If a non-probationary employee is laid off from the service of the County with less than three (3) years of consecutive employment, the employee shall receive payment for one half (1/2) of his/her sick leave accumulation. - 4.
-In the event of the death of an employee, the employee's beneficiary shall receive payment for sick leave accrued at the time of the employee's death as described in Section 3.
-In the event of an in-line-of-duty death, the employee's beneficiary, or estate, will receive one hundred percent (100%) payment for all sick leave hours accrued at time of death.
+Employees shall be paid their current straight-time hourly rate for each hour of sick leave used. - 3.
+If a permanent employee separates from the service of the County after three (3) consecutive years of employment, the employee shall receive payment for one-half (1⁄2) of his/her sick leave accumulation.
+An employee's sick leave payoff upon separation shall increase above fifty percent (50%) at the rate of one and one-half percent (1 1⁄2%) for each additional year of consecutive service above ten (10) through twenty (20) years of service.
+An employee's sick leave payoff upon separation shall increase above sixty-five percent (65%) at the rate of three and one-half percent (3 1⁄2%) for each additional year of consecutive service above twenty (20) up to a maximum of 100% at thirty (30) years of service.
+Payment for unused sick leave will be at the employee's base hourly rate on the last day worked prior to separation. - 4.
+In the event of the death of an employee, the employee's beneficiary shall receive payment for sick leave accrued at the time of the employee's death as described in section 3.
+In the event of an in-line-of-duty death, the employee's beneficiary, or estate, will receive one hundred percent (100%) payment for all sick leave hours accrued at the time of death.

-SECTION 3 - Catastrophic Leave Program
+Section 3 - Catastrophic Leave Program